AdaCore/spark2014/lrm/source/packages.rst

    body.

-   [The idea here is that once elaboration reaches the start of the early call region of, there will be no further expression evaluation or statement execution (and, in particular, no further calls) before the subprogram_body has been elaborated because all elaborable constructs that will be elaborated in that interval will be preelaborable.
+   [The idea here is that once elaboration reaches the start of the early call region, there will be no further expression evaluation or statement execution (and, in particular, no further calls) before the subprogram_body has been elaborated because all elaborable constructs that will be elaborated in that interval will be preelaborable.
 Hence, any calls that occur